Military beret: China

 During the 80s, camo berets were issued to some of the recon forces of PLA.
 It has no badge on it.

 Type 07 uniform is being issued to both PLA and CAPF on August 1, 2007.

 Colours of 07 berets are changed to the same colours with the service uniform.
 And several changes in designs were made from type 99 beret.
 The berets were not being issued until summer of 2009 to most of the troops.

 Other than colours of the berets, the most significant difference between type 99 and type 07 is the type 99 beret badge is cloth, while type 07 is plastic.

-Colombia

-Colombian army counter-narcotics brigade honors U.S. Special Forces 161207-A-KD443-030.

-Berets are worn by all personnel of the National Army of Colombia (Ejército), certain members of the Navy (Armada) and National Police (Policía Nacional), with distinctive colors for some units or functions.
-The beret colors are: